Data Security Project Manager, CalPERS

 With one last contract commitment to Kuwait, Jamal received a phone call from his fiancée that they were expecting a baby.
 After promising to be home in time, Jamal ended up being sent to Bagram, and then later to Kandahar.
 "It is to date the toughest three months of my life."
 While living in a tent, dodging rockets and running to bomb shelters, Jamal tried to distract himself by studying for the LSAT.
 It did not take long for him to decide to resign to get back home for his daughter's birth.

 In between living in four different countries, serving the military, and starting a family, Jamal never lost sight of his true mission.
 Ever since the age of seven, he wanted to go into law.
 He was finally given the chance when he settled into Sacramento.
-It was Dean Nacarato who gave Jamal the final nudge into Pacific McGeorge School of Law.
-"Dean Nacarato values veterans and he called to tell me so.
+It was Dean Naccarato who gave Jamal the final nudge into McGeorge School of Law.
+"Dean Naccarato values veterans and he called to tell me so.
 And I can feel the comradery among the veterans on campus."

 Jamal considers the faculty at McGeorge to be some of the best, not only as professors, but as active members of the legal community.
 "They are actively contributing in the legal community today regarding topics that I care about."
 Additionally, the sense of appreciation and welcome that the McGeorge administration has provided him is something that he thinks other California law schools cannot replace.
 "It feels great to be part of a close knit community where practicing lawyers give students so much attention."